WordPress/openverse/README.md

-This is a temporary repository for the WP Photos project while migrating from Creative Commons to Automattic.
+This is a temporary repository for the WP Open Search project while migrating from Creative Commons to Automattic.
 See all the repositories in the project below:

 | Original Repo                                                                               | Automattic Repo                                                                 |
 | ------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------- |